eclipse/eclipse-collections/CONTRIBUTING.md

 - Open your [Account Settings tab](https://dev.eclipse.org/site_login/myaccount.php#open_tab_accountsettings), enter your GitHub ID and click Update Account
 - Read and [sign the CLA](https://projects.eclipse.org/user/sign/cla)
 - Your git commits must use the same email address as your Eclipse account
+- Your git commits must be signed-off by the same user as your Eclipse account
 - [Sign your commits](https://wiki.eclipse.org/Development_Resources/Contributing_via_Git#Signing_off_on_a_commit)

 Issues